The Application portal is closed. Thank you to all who applied. We will be in touch soon.

 SPACE is honored to announce that The Andy Warhol Foundation has authorized the Kindling Fund and its re-granting partners to re-allocate their $100,000 grants to create and administer COVID-19 emergency relief funds in their communities.
 Building from the past six years of our Kindling Fund regranting initiative, we are diverting funds for 2020 to support the direct needs of those in our creative community most impacted by COVID-19.

 Are you a visual or multi-disciplinary artist, art writer, or art collective working in Maine?
 Has your practice or financial opportunities been impacted by COVID-19?
 Check back on Friday, April 10th for the live application for a Kindling Fund $1,000 Maine Visual Artist Emergency Grant.
 Note: unlike cycles of the Kindling Fund, this is not a project-based grant; funds can be used for any financial need grantees may have.
 (This is not an opportunity for the growth of your CV, please understand this grantmaking is for those impacted by this unprecedented moment in our economy and artistic opportunity).
+These emergency relief grants are for reasonable and necessary personal, family, or living expenses as a result of the pandemic disaster.

 Read more about the Warhol Foundations Regranting Network’s pivot to emergency grantmaking in the Art Newspaper with a quote from SPACE’s Executive Director Kelsey Halliday Johnson, “As an organization and alongside the leadership of the Warhol Foundation, we look forward to rethinking the infrastructure of this country’s cultural sector.”